Techypanda/Interactive-Study-Planner/Documentation/General User Manual.md

 <p>&nbsp;</p>

-The next step in the process is completing the timetable, where the user may plan what units to take during semester 1 and 2 of their second and third years.
+The next step in the process is completing the timetable, where the user may plan what units to take during semester 1 and 2 of their second and third years if they have optional units.
 Available careers are shown in a table below the timetable with descriptions and links to more detailed information pages on click.
 When selecting units, an error popup will be shown should prerequisites not be satisfied.

 <p>&nbsp;</p>